-USQ offer nursing students the opportunity to provide information that might impact on when or where you are able to do placement.
-You have a responsibility to submit special consideration requests for any particular need you have for placement or factors that may restrict where you can do placement e.g. advising that you work in a particular health facility and therefore cannot do placement there, restrictions on when/where you can do placement, pregnancy restrictions or family support needs.
+BNSG students have the opportunity to provide information that might impact on when or where you are able to do placement.
+You have a responsibility to submit special consideration requests for any particular need you have for placement or factors that may restrict where/when you can attend placement e.g. advising that you work in a particular health facility and therefore cannot do placement there, restrictions on when/where you can do placement, pregnancy restrictions or family support needs.